NOORANI QAIDA LEARNING STAGES BASED ON COGNITIVE DEVELOPMENT

 Data Insight

-Educational psychology research shows children aged 7–9 demonstrate the highest phonetic acquisition accuracy for non-native languages when learning is structured and repetitive.
+Educational psychology research shows that children aged 7–9 demonstrate the highest phonetic acquisition accuracy for non-native languages when learning is structured and repetitive.

 Learning Outcome